LMG/virtual-mic/README.md

 /home/your_username/.local/share/applications

-You can now run the application by typing "Hello World" in the Overview.
+You can now run the application by typing "mixmic" in the Overview.

 ----------------
 To uninstall, type: